 (25 ILCS 135/5.07) (from Ch.
 63, par.
 29.7) Sec.
 5.07.
 Uniform State Laws.
 The Legislative Reference Bureau shall examine all subjects on which uniformity is desirable with the laws of other states to ascertain the best means to effect uniformity in the laws of the States.
 The Legislative Reference Bureau shall supervise the participation of the State of Illinois in the National Conference of Commissioners on Uniform State Laws.
 To represent the State of Illinois on the National Conference of Commissioners on Uniform State Laws, there shall be 9 persons: 5 persons appointed by the Governor and one each by the President of the Senate, the Senate Minority Leader, the Speaker of the House, and the House Minority Leader, who shall hold office for the term of 4 years, respectively, and until their successors are appointed, and the Executive Director of the Legislative Reference Bureau shall report to the Governor by December 31 of each year, and the Governor shall submit the report to the General Assembly with his or her recommendations, if any, in reference to the report.
 The requirement for reporting to the General Assembly Shall be satisfied by filing copies of the report as required by Section 3.1 of the General Assembly Organization Act and paragraph (t) of Section 7 of the State Library Act.
 (Source: P.A.
 87-918.)
-ILLINOIS COMMISSIONERS (year appointed) (appointed by) Harry D. Leinenweber (1976) (House Republican Leader-life member) Howard J. Swibel (1976) (Senate Democrat Leader-life member) Michael B. Getty (1977) (House Democrat Leader-life member) Thomas J. McCracken, Jr. (1989) (Senate Republican Leader) Richard C. Edwards (1993) (ex officio) Steven G. Frost (2001) (Governor) Dimitri Karcazes (2004) (Governor) J. Samuel Tenenbaum (2004) (House Republican Leader) Patrick D. Hughes (2007) (Governor) William J. Quinlan (2007) (Governor) A. J. Wilhelmi (2009) (Governor) ORGANIZATION AND MEETINGS OF THE ILLINOIS DELEGATION.
+ILLINOIS COMMISSIONERS (year appointed) (appointed by) Harry D. Leinenweber (1976) (House Republican Leader-life member) Howard J. Swibel (1976) (Senate Democrat Leader-life member) Michael B. Getty (1977) (House Democrat Leader-life member) Thomas J. McCracken, Jr. (1989) (Senate Republican Leader) Steven G. Frost (2001) (Governor) Dimitri Karcazes (2004) (Governor) J. Samuel Tenenbaum (2004) (House Republican Leader) William J. Quinlan (2007) (Governor) James W. Dodge (2011) (ex-officio) John G. Mulroe (2013) (Governor) Paul Miller (2013) (Governor) ORGANIZATION AND MEETINGS OF THE ILLINOIS DELEGATION.